ibm-cloud-docs/account/acct-getstart-tutorial.md

    3. Select all roles that apply.
    4. Click **Add** > **Assign**.

-See [What makes a good access group strategy?](/docs/account?topic=account-account_setup#resource-group-strategy) for details about how to best set up your access groups.
+See [What makes a good access group strategy?](/docs/account?topic=account-account_setup#resource-group-strategy) for details about how to best set-up your access groups.

 ## Invite users to your account
 {: #account-gs-inviteusers}